Jenny Phan Receives NRSA Grant for Dissertation Research

 Taichi Yamashita's Journal Article Accepted for Publication

-Taichi Yamashita is a doctoral student majoring in Applied Linguistics and Technology in the Department of English at Iowa State.
-Taichi recently had his manuscript accepted by the prominent disciplinary journal Computer Assisted Language Learning, a journal that aims to disseminate research regarding the use of computers in language learning, teaching, and testing.
+Taichi Yamashita, a doctoral student majoring in Applied Linguistics and Technology in the Department of English at Iowa State.
+Taichi published a manuscript in a prominent disciplinary journal, Computer Assisted Language Learning, which disseminates research about the use of computers in language learning, teaching, and testing.
 Taichi’s paper contributes to the field by reporting on the comparative effects of different feedback on the development of a second language.
 In the process of revising the manuscript, he gained considerable support from Liberato, our English Writing Consultant.

 “Liberato provided me with comprehensive feedback on my paper.
 In particular, the consultations helped me to clarify my thoughts and organize research procedures/findings in a more digestible way for readers.
 What I liked about the consultations is that the consultant was not directive at all.
 Rather, he was very dialogic, and we deliberated things together.
 I believe that the CCE is a great resource for graduate students who are struggling with any stage of working on academic papers.”